isomerpages/scamshield/pages/terms-of-use.md

 ### Privacy Statement

 1. Privacy information submitted via ScamShield will be treated in accordance with our Privacy Statement.
-In using this application, you agree to be bound by the Privacy Statement.
+In using this application, you agree to be bound by the (Privacy Statement)[/privacy/].

 **DATA PRIVACY**